Yosemite Valley free shuttle bus

 Some winters the Badger Pass Ski Area Shuttle Bus runs all week, some years only Friday, Saturday, Sunday. (look for a shuttle schedule link at: https://www.travelyosemite.com/winter/badger-pass-ski-area/

 The winter free bus leaves (most years) at 8:05 a.m. from bus stop at Curry Village, in front of the Stoneman building.
 (No pickup at the campground, but this first pickup is only about two blocks (if on foot) away from the campground.)
-Shortly after that (8:10 a.m.) from a covered bus stop adjacent to the garage in Yosemite Village, then from the Ahwahnee Hotel at shuttle stop #3 (8:15) and last early morning pickup from the Yosemite Lodge hotel Porte Cochère at the front desk (covered driveway in front of the hotel (8:30).
+Shortly after that (8:10 a.m.) from a covered bus stop adjacent to the garage in Yosemite Village, then (some years) from the Ahwahnee Hotel at shuttle stop #3 (8:15) and last early morning pickup from the Yosemite Lodge hotel Porte Cochère at the front desk (covered driveway in front of the hotel (8:30).

 bus with a line of people